IoTopenTech/myIoTopenTech/docs/integrations/the-things-network.md

 ## General procedure

 1. Register a new user account in my IoT open Tech service to get the access token of the Control device.
 This token will be used later to configure the integration in The Things Stack Community Edition.
-2. If the device type has not auto-provisioning functionality (see supported devices table), create a new device in my IoT open Tech and indicate its Device EUI.
+2. If the device type has not auto-provisioning capability (see [supported device/asset types table](https://iotopentech.github.io/myIoTopenTech/supported-devices.html)), create a new device in my IoT open Tech and indicate its Device EUI.
 Otherwise, this step is optional, and the device will be automatically created at the reception of its first telemetry from The Things Stack Community Edition, and besides the user will receive an email with the codes to integrate it with my IoT legram.
 3.